mus-format/mus-go/README.md

 func main() {
   var (
     sl = []int{1, 2, 3, 4, 5}
-    m  = mus.MarshallerFn[int](varint.MarshalInt) // Implementation of the
+    lenM mus.Marshaller // Length marshaller, if nil the default value is used. lenU mus.Unmarshaller // Length unmarshaller, if nil the default value is used. m  = mus.MarshallerFn[int](varint.MarshalInt) // Implementation of the
     // mus.Marshaller interface for slice elements.
     u = mus.UnmarshallerFn[int](varint.UnmarshalInt) // Implementation of the